nuxt-community/auth-module/docs/content/en/guide/setup.md

 When adding `auth-module` to a new Nuxt project ensure you have [activated the Vuex store](https://nuxtjs.org/guide/vuex-store/#activate-the-store).
 More information on how to do that can be found on the [Nuxt Getting Started Guide](https://nuxtjs.org/guides/directory-structure/store).

 </alert>

+## Typescript
+If you are using typescript please